 How to Get to Oedo Onsen Monogatari by Train

-And, the nearest train station to Oedo Onsen Monogatari is Telecom Center Station.
-When you reach Telecom Center Station, you should head for the South Exit.
-From the South Exit, just walk for about 3 minutes, and then you’ll see the onsen theme park on your left.
+The nearest train station to Odaiba Oedo Onsen Monogatari is Telecom Center Station.
+When you reach the station, you should head for the south exit.
+From there, just walk for about 2 minutes, and then you’ll see the onsen theme park on your left.

 Having one of these 2 items can help you connect the internet anytime you want.
 That’s mean you can instantly search for different train routes and visit the attractions with ease by using Google Maps.